kitschpatrol/ambient-novel/readme.md

 ### Updating the content

-> \[!IMPORTANT]
+> [!IMPORTANT]
-> Some audio content assets required for the are external to this repository.
+> Some audio content assets required for complete content generation are external to this repository.

 Certain data and assets are generated from the source data in `/data` and output to `/static`, `/data-generated` and `/src/lib/data`.

-It takes about half an hour on to generate everything from scratch.
+It takes about half an hour to generate everything from scratch.

 The content generator does a number of things depending on the config object in `/data/book.json`.